VinVinay/Emaar-Assignment/README.md

 Installation

 To install the library to your react-native project run the following commands:

+npm install

+1.react-native-d3-charts --save

-npm install react-native-d3-charts --save react-native link react-native-svg
+2.react-native link react-native-svg